-Pain Stop Clinics utilizes Radiofrequency Neuroablation (Radiofrequency ablation “RFA”) to aid in the relief of chronic pain in the lower back.
+Pain Stop Clinics utilizes Radiofrequency Neuroablation (Radiofrequency ablation “RFA”) to aid in the relief of Complex Regional Pain Syndrome in the lower back.
 RFA is an electrical current produced by radio waves that is used to heat up a small area of nerve tissue, while decreasing pain signals from that specific area to the brain.

 What is a cervical RFA?